Adalberto Pereira dos Santos

 Adalberto Pereira dos Santos (11 April 1905 – 2 April 1984) was a Brazilian general and politician.

 A veteran of the Brazilian Expeditionary Force during World War II, he served as the Army Chief of Staff during Costa e Silva's Presidency and then headed the Highest Military Tribunal.

 He was born to Portuguese settler parents.
 His father emigrated from Ponte de Lima in Northern Portugal in 1898 and owned a cattle ranch.
 His mother's side of the family emigrated from the Azores.

-Dos Santos served as the 18th vice president of Brazil under General Ernesto Geisel from 1974 to 1979.
-He was the last military Vice President of Brazil.
+Dos Santos served as the vice president of Brazil under General Ernesto Geisel from 1974 to 1979.
+He was the last military vice oresident of Brazil.